 Please note that none of these things are required for you to apply for Greek citizenship, so do not feel pressed or discouraged if money, language and/or knowledge of Greece are issues.

 Aside from these things, there is no fee you can pay and nothing you can do to simplify the process or make it go faster.
 Bureaucracy takes time, it’s complicated, and everyone’s experience will vary.
-That’s how Greece is.
+That’s Greece.

 What if I’m denied Greek citizenship?